benkcwong/benkcwong.github.io/content/home/about.md

 # About Me

 I am an Epidemiologist at the Centre for Global Health Research in St. Michael's Hospital.
-We generate and disseminate evidence-based research that aims to quantify the major causes of premature mortality among the world's poorest populations.
-Our research areas include maternal and child health, tobacco control, health policy/economics, and gender inequalities.
+We generate and disseminate evidence-based research quantifying the major causes of premature mortality among the world's poorest populations.
+Our research areas include maternal and child health, gender inequalities, tobacco control, and health policy/economics.

-This website is a (not-so-private) hideout for tinkering with quantitative analysis methods, experimenting with data visualization techniques, and improving my scientific communication skills.
+This is a (not-so-private) oasis for tinkering with quantitative analysis methods, experimenting with data visualization techniques, and improving my scientific communication skills.

 Feel free to say hi and thanks for stopping by!

-"We've been wrong about what our job is in medicine.
-We think our job is to ensure health and survival.
+"We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande